izanoth/frontend-utils/README.md

 name = 'amount';
 id = 'amount';

-We encourage you don't customize their attributes for usage.
+Your are not encouraged to customize its attributes for usage.

 #### renderPhone()